-The Cash Conversion Cycle is Vital for Business Success
+The Cash Conversion Cycle is Vital to Business Success

 The Cash Conversion Cycle tells a decision maker how long his business may be without the cash that has been used to fund a purchase.
 It is all about liquidity and that is essential for every business because ‘cash is king.’When the annual budget and forecast is prepared it includes a cash flow which includes assumptions about when bills are due to be paid out and when the predicted sales revenue will actually get into the bank.

-In the olden days trade was fairly simple.
+In the olden days, trade was fairly simple.
 The market trader bought his goods, sold them then bought some more.
 He lived from what he had in his pocket and that varied by how long it took him to sell everything and buy again.
 Today’s businesses cannot work like that.
 Every business needs to have a positive cash flow even if it has large assets.
-Every decision maker needs to know his stock levels and replenish stock as required.
-However if other stock is tying up money he has to find a solution.
+Every decision maker needs to know his stock levels and replenishes stock as required.
+However, if another stock is tying up the money he has to find a solution.

-Staff don’t give credit so weekly staff will expect paying every Friday; monthly at the end of the relevant month.
-A client will usually want to pay from a monthly invoice and want 30 days’ credit.
+The staff doesn’t give credit so weekly staff will expect to pay every Friday; monthly at the end of the relevant month.
+A client will usually want to pay a monthly invoice and want 30 days’ credit.
 Do you see the problem?
 You pay a weekly worker four times before the invoice is even raised and another four times before it is paid and that is if the payment comes on time.
-Likewise with monthly salaries you are always a month out of pocket.
+Likewise, with monthly salaries, you are always a month out of pocket.

 This is a situation that has to be factored into the business from the first day it opens its doors for business or it will surely fail.
 It is an extreme example but it illustrates the importance of having a proper strategy, a good business plan and accurate information about how the business is performing.